-The Sustainable Trade Index is currently in its fourth edition.
+The Sustainable Trade Index is currently in its fifth edition.
 You may access the other editions below:

 Firms stepped up commitments to corporate social responsibility initiatives.
 Investors started incorporating environmental, social and governance (ESG) issues into their asset allocation decisions.
 And consumers voted with their wallets to support sustainable production.
 The question now is whether the pandemic puts that progress in jeopardy.